 The historic village of Colonia Suiza near Bariloche, Argentina has long been a tourist destination.
 Located in the Río Negro Province along the famous Bariloche Circuito Chico sightseeing route, the small cluster of dwellings and restaurants are fairly easy to reach by car or bus.

 Colonia Suiza Bariloche exudes a hippie vibe and the settlement is best known for their art crafts fair, Feria Colonia Suiza.
 However, many visitors venture to Colonia Suiza for their signature food, El Curanto.
-We are highlighting the top things to do so that fellow travelers can discover the best of this Swiss village in the mountains of Argentina!
+We are highlighting the top things to do so that you can discover the best of this Swiss village in the mountains of Argentina!

 Colonia Suiza History